ASTRONOMY 111 FALL 2017

-School of Earth and Space Exploration
+School of Earth and Space Exploration:

 INSTRUCTOR: Regents Professor Sumner Starrfield, Ph.D.

+I will hand-out a set of math and science questions.
 These questions are given to you to indicate if you have the skills necessary to work the problems given in class.
 If you cannot do many of the questions in this handout, I strongly suggest that you see me before continuing with the class.
-The answer key will be posted on a bulletin board on thefirst floor of Physical Sciences F wing next to the far left elevator.
-You will receive 3 exam points for turning it in with your name on it.
-I will announce the due date in class.
+The answer key will be posted on a bulletin board on the first floor of Physical Sciences F wing.
+You will receive 2 exam points for turning it in with your name on it.

 If you are in the Honors College, I encourage you to take this class for Honors Credit.
 I will expect additional work such as a term paper.
 You must see me if you are interested in doing this so we can agree on what will be necessary to obtain Honors Credit.